 You can also check your own DMP using the checklist for DMP peer review below.
-Reviewers of USDA DMPs may use the following questions to guide their evaluation.
+Reviewers of USDA DMPs may download the DMP Reviewer Checklist document to receive tips and resources for the review process, and use the following questions to guide their evaluation.
 If you have suggestions or comments on this review checklist, please contact email@example.com.

 Checklist for data management plan peer review